 - Provide funds for wellbeing and mental health support for children and families who require any additional support and strategies.

-- Pay for top-up swimming lessons for children in Year 5 who have not reached the National Curriculum expectations after statutory swimming provision.
+- Pay for top-up swimming lessons for children in Year 5 and 6 who have not reached the National Curriculum expectations after statutory swimming provision.

-- Improve our active playtimes through playground resources.
+- Improve our active playtimes through playground resources and markings.